-Its visitor centre has a short but sweet exhibition introducing the development of Stonehenge and putting the stones into their prehistoric context.
-Have a go a moving one of the huge sarsen stones, and poke your head into the Neolithic houses, similar to the ones lived in by the people who built Stonehenge.
-You can then walk the one and a half miles to the stones themselves, or catch the bus.
+Its visitor centre has a short but sweet exhibition that introduces the development of Stonehenge and sets the stones in their prehistoric context.
+Have a go a moving one of the huge sarsens, and poke your head into the Neolithic houses.
+You can walk the one and a half miles to the stones themselves, or catch the bus.
 It's well worth plugging into the audio guide as you walk around the stone circle - you can borrow a headset at the visitor centre or download the app from Google Play or the App Store.

 The monumental mystery of Stonehenge has fascinated us for thousands of years, and it's impossible not to be drawn in by it as you get close to the stones.
-Some try to solve the puzzle of the circle's purpose, or to imagine the immense effort that went into its construction.
-Others ponder its perfect alignment with sunrise at the solstices, or simply marvel at its survival through thousands of years of change.
+Try to solve the puzzle of the circle's purpose, or to imagine the immense effort that went into its construction.
+Or simply marvel at its survival through thousands of years of change.

 Back at the visitor centre you'll find a café serving up locally sourced food and drinks.
 We serve our snacks and lunches in sustainable takeaway packaging, making it perfect for picnicing.